esp-rs/esp-wifi-sys/README.md

 This repository hosts the wireless-driver's binaries and low-level bindings.

-If you are looking for `esp-wifi` see [esp-wifi in esp-hal](https://github.com/esp-rs/esp-hal/tree/main/esp-wifi)
+If you are looking for `esp-wifi` see [esp-radio in esp-hal](https://github.com/esp-rs/esp-hal/tree/main/esp-radio)

 ## License